hadley/adv-r/Subsetting.md

 Because data frames are lists of their columns, you can use `'[[` to extract a column from data frames: `mtcars'[[1]]`, `mtcars'[["cyl"]]`.

-S3 and S4 objects can override the standard behaviour of `[` and `'[[` so they may slightly differently for different types of objects.
-The key difference is usually how you select between simplifying or preserving behaviours, and whether the default is to simplify or preserve.
+S3 and S4 objects can override the standard behaviour of `[` and `'[[` so they behave differently for different types of objects.
+The key difference is usually how you select between simplifying or preserving behaviours, and what the default is.

 ### Simplifying vs. preserving subsetting

 It's important to understand the distinction between simplifying and preserving subsetting.
 Simplifying subsets return the simplest possible data structure that can represent the output.
 They are useful interactively because they usually give you what you want.
-Preserving subsetting keeps the structure of output the same as input, and is generally better for programming, because the result will always be of the same type.
+Preserving subsetting keeps the structure of the output the same as the input, and is generally better for programming, because the result will always be the same type.
 Omitting `drop = FALSE` when subsetting matrices and data frames is one of the most common sources of programming errors.
+(It'll work for your test cases, but then someone will pass in a single column data frame and it will fail in an unexpected and unclear way).

 Unfortunately, how you switch between subsetting and preserving differs for different data types, as summarised in the table below.